 Melissa Miller Nece demonstrates step by step how to create texture beneath colored pencil.
-In this tutorial from The Artist’s Magazine’s September 2012 issue, she shows how to start with an alkyd underpainting over a textured clear gesso layer for a looser, luminous colored pencil look.
+In this tutorial, she shows how to start with an alkyd underpainting over a textured clear gesso layer for a looser, luminous colored pencil look.
 Don’t forget to scroll down to see how she adapted this technique to colored pencil with acrylic paint and gesso.

 By Melissa Miller Nece

 Colored pencil is a great medium on its own.
 Artists who employ different techniques can produce colored pencil works that look polished or sketchy, linear or tonal—or that even resemble paint or pastel.
 Colored pencil also plays well with other art materials, and I’m constantly looking for ways to expand my own use of colored pencil.

 There are four steps in the process that I used to develop Let’s Make Her Into a Mermaid! (below):

 1. Do Pencil Outline Drawing (see image below)

 My first step is an outline drawing on watercolor hot-pressed art board.
 I like to include a lot of detail in the base drawing, but you might prefer to keep it simple.
 Most important is simply to indicate where the dark and light patterns will be.
 After laying out the drawing, use a kneaded eraser and tape to remove excess graphite so it won’t smudge in the next step.

 2. Seal With Clear Gesso (see image below)

 Then seal the drawing with clear gesso, at the same time creating a random texture with the brushstrokes.
 An old, sturdy and stiff No. 12 acrylic bright is great for pushing around the gesso.
 There’s no need to thin the ground, but it helps to dampen the brush slightly with water before beginning.